Azure/apim-lab/apim-lab/9-fusion-dev/fusion-dev-9-1.md

 ### View your custom connector in Power Platform

 1. Go to [https://make.powerapps.com](https://make.powerapps.com/) and sign in with your organizational account.
-2. Select **Data** from the left pane, and then select **Custom Connectors** to see your generated custom connector to your API Management API.
+2. Select **Data** from the left pane, and then select **Custom Connectors** to see your generated custom connector to your Azure API Management API.

 <img width="1437" alt="" src="https://user-images.githubusercontent.com/1610195/134442341-a0dee5ef-a736-432b-88c9-100102980f58.png">